CUNY-CL/yoyodyne/README.md

     may wish to specify the number of features attention heads (with `--features_attention_heads`).
 -   `transducer_gru`: This is an GRU decoder with GRU encoders (by default) and a neural transducer mechanism.
-On model creation, expectation maximization is used to learn a sequence of edit operations, and imitation learning is used to train the model to implement the oracle policy, with roll-in controlled by the `--oracle_factor` flag (default: `1`).
+One must pass an edit distance transducer learned using expectation using the [`maxwell`](https://github.com/CUNY-CL/maxwell) library; see [the example here](examples/maxwell) for more information.
+Imitation learning is used to train the model to to implement the oracle policy, with roll-in controlled by the `--oracle_factor` flag (default: `1`).
 Since this model assumes monotonic alignment, it may be superior to attentive models when the alignment between input and output is roughly monotonic and when input and output vocabularies overlap significantly.
 -   `transducer_lstm`: This is similar to the `transducer_gru` but instead uses